artwang31/Company-Staff-Retention-Analysis/README.md

 **Goal and Purpose:**

+Met with cabinet level colleagues to conceive and plan a Tableau report that looked at staff retention rates for the 19-20 fiscal year.

 **Methodology:**

+Stakeholders wanted to

 **Final Report:**

-**The final report had two visualizations.
-The first one was a macro-level view that displays whether staff were willing or unwilling to return to the office, this was also broken down by job function and title.**
+**The final report had many visualizations.
+One of which was a macro-level view that displays staff retention for all companiesw within the network broken down by years of service, full-time/part-time employees, and self-identified demomgraphic information.**

 ![Visualization 1](.gif)